nabinkhair42/Working-Portfolio/README.md

 # Working-Portfolio
-Simple Working Portfolio Created Using HTML CSS And a bitt of JS
+Simple Working Portfolio Created Using HTML CSS And a bit of JS